We may earn affiliate commissions for the recommended products. Learn more.

 Windows

 The upside is that it gets quite technical, with many settings, menus, and things you can tweak.
-Whether it frightens you or is something that you're looking for in a VPN is up to you to decide.
+Whether it frightens you or is something you're looking for in a VPN is up to you to decide.

 astrill windows

 I was surprised to see that you can set up the VPN on your router directly from the app.
-The support is somewhat limited, and it does get quite technical, but this is certainly a welcome feature.
+The support is limited, and it does get quite technical, but this is certainly a welcome feature.

 Still, with so many settings, it becomes quite easy to overlook some things, even for pros.
-For example, at first, the network path trace when using OpenWeb did not indicate that I was connecting through a VPN server.
+For example, the network path trace when using OpenWeb did not indicate that I was connecting through a VPN server.
 Yet my browser could not detect my actual location.
 I only later found out that there was the option to choose whether the protocol should only apply to browser traffic or all traffic.

 macOS